bestwebsoft/contact-form-to-db-wordpress-plugin/readme.txt

 == Upgrade Notice ==

-= V1.4.6 =
-We added the ability to sort the list of letters.
-We fixed positioning of the blocks on the page a list of letters.
-We fixed bug with displaying the list of messages.

-= V1.4.5 =
+= V1.4.5 - 01.04.2015 =
-Plugin optimization is done.
-We updated all functionality for wordpress 4.1.1.
+BWS plugins section is updated.
+We updated all functionality for wordpress 4.1.1

 = V1.4.4 =
 The French language file is updated.
 The Japanese language file is added to the plugin.
 We updated all functionality for wordpress 4.1.